Carl05-beepboop/Carl05-beepboop/README.md

 (e.g., Python, Lua, MATLAB and so on).

-My main goals with the programming languages is to try to solve problems (and this is connected to my graduation in general), improve my computational thoughts (which I consider an abstract area) and also to have some fun programming some cool ideas that comes to mind. xD
+My main goals with the programming languages is to try to solve problems (and this is connected to my graduation in general), improve my computational thoughts (which I consider an abstract area) and also to have some fun programming somehow cool ideas that comes to mind eventually. xD

 As you may have noticed, I can speak english but my comments on the codes were/are written all in portuguese (since I had to send in portuguese to the professor), but I may be able to handle both english and portuguese (and also spanish if needed).